 What the Coronavirus Pandemic Means for Pregnant Women

 Pregnancy, birth and parenting can be stressful in the best of times.
 Navigating pregnancy and birth during a global pandemic is a bit trickier.
-Now, moms-to-be are wondering if it’s safe to attend prenatal visits when ‘stay-at-home’ orders are in place and if their support person will be allowed to accompany them during labor and delivery.
+Now, moms-to-be are wondering if it’s safe to attend prenatal visits while the novel coronavirus is circulating, and if their support person will be allowed to accompany them during labor and delivery.

 Here’s what we know so far about the risks of coronavirus for mother and baby, prenatal visits in the era of social distancing, and recommended precautions for labor, delivery and breastfeeding.

 You can decrease your risk of infection by washing your hands frequently with soap and water and staying away from others.
 A pregnant woman should not care for someone who is coughing or has a fever, unless absolutely necessary.
-(If contact between a sick person and pregnant woman is unavoidable, the sick person should wear a mask; the pregnant woman may choose to as well.)
+(If contact between a sick person and pregnant woman is unavoidable, the sick person should wear a mask; the pregnant woman should as well.)

-Much more research is needed to understand the possible effects of coronavirus on fetuses and babies.
+More research is necessary to understand the possible effects of coronavirus on fetuses and babies.

-The WHO (World Health Organization) website states, “pregnant women… should attend their routine care appointments.”
+The WHO (World Health Organization), CDC and ACOG encourage pregnant women to check in with their healthcare providers throughout pregnancy.
 Prenatal care has been proven to reduce the risk of pregnancy complications and remains especially important for women who have pre-existing health conditions.